luau-lang/luau/docs/_pages/getting-started.md

 toc: true
 ---

 To get started with Luau you need to use `luau` command line binary to run your code and `luau-analyze` to run static analysis (including type checking and linting).
-You can download these from [Artifacts on a recent build](https://github.com/Roblox/luau/actions/workflows/release.yml).
+You can download these from [a recent release](https://github.com/Roblox/luau/releases).

 ## Creating a script